"And as you wish that others would do to you, do so to them."

 All P.E. kit items should be clearly named and kept in a clearly named P.E. bag.
 Kits may be brought in at the start of the week and taken home at the end of the week to be washed.

-White polo shirt with logo (preferred) (available from Mapac) or a smart white t-shirt/polo shirt (for sports day, a t-shirt in house colours is required)
+- White polo shirt (with logo preferred) or a plain white t-shirt/polo shirt (for sports day, a t-shirt in house colours is requested)

 - Black plimsolls (these are not required from Year 3 onwards)